$\mathcal{N}=1$ Super Topological Recursion: Proofs

 \subsection{Proof of Proposition~\ref{prop:R}}

-The recursive formula for correlation functions of supereigenvalue models in the Ramond sector was recently obtained in \cite{O} where correlation functions are defined as meromorphic differentials on a certain hyperelliptic curve without Grassmann variables.
-Thus, similar to the NS sector, we will define correlation functions differently from how \cite{O} does so that they fit to the framework of super topological recursion.
-Since the strategy for the proof is very similar to that for the Neveu-Schwarz sector, we only point out some important differences and omit all other straightforward computations.
+The recursive formula for correlation functions of supereigenvalue models in the Ramond sector was recently obtained in \cite{O} where correlation functions are defined as meromorphic differentials on a certain hyperelliptic curve without a superconformal structure.
+Thus, similar to the NS sector, we will define correlation functions differently from how \cite{O} does so that they fit to the framework of the $\mathcal{N}=1$ super topological recursion.
+Since the strategy for the proof is very similar to that for the Neveu-Schwarz sector, we only point out some important differences and omit all other straightforward tediuos computations.